 Have you any tips on how I can factor in bottles of expressed milk too?
 Do I need to stick to my pregnancy diet during breastfeeding months (no soft cheese etc.)?

 Bottles of expressed milk are a popular choice for mums who are breastfeeding.
 It is also good to have the convenience of both bottle and breastfeeding, for those unexpected mummy absences!
-A nice time to give a bottle of expressed milk is a dream feed, (dream feed is a calm, quiet feed around 10.30/11pm.
+A nice time to give a bottle of expressed milk is a dream feed, (a dream feed is a calm, quiet feed around 10.30/11pm.
 It is called the dream feed as your baby is usually fast asleep and will probably take the feed with her eyes closed), or an evening when dad is at home to join in.
 Once you have banked up enough breast milk, you could make that a part of your regular routine.

 When you are breastfeeding, your diet is really important for nourishing yourself and your little one.
 A healthy diet includes eating at least five portions of a variety of fruit and vegetables a day, starchy foods, plenty of fibre, protein, dairy foods and drinking plenty of fluids.
 Eating fish while breastfeeding is good for your health and your baby’s, but while you’re breastfeeding you should have no more than two portions of oily fish a week.
 Also, caffeine can reach your baby through your breast milk and may keep them awake.
 It’s advised that pregnant and breastfeeding women restrict their caffeine intake to less than 300mg a day (just over two mugs of filter coffee).
 While breastfeeding, it’s recommended you take supplements containing 10 micrograms (mcg) of vitamin D each day.
 You can get all the other vitamins and minerals you need by eating a varied and balanced diet.